-You CAN buy local sim cards from the National Telecommunications Authority (NTA) in Majuro.
+Local SIM cards are available from the National Telecommunications Authority (NTA) in Majuro.
 You can purchase them at the NTA office.
-Mobile network coverage largely remains limited to Majuro and Ebeye.
+Mobile network coverage largely continues to be limited to Majuro and Ebeye.

 The Marshall Islands Postal Service operates, mainly through the post office in Majuro.
 Services are reliable for standard mail.
 You can send postcards or letters from here.